WWF report says online wildlife trade on rise in Myanmar

 BANGKOK (AP) — A report by the World Wildlife Fund shows illegal purchases of wildlife online are growing in Myanmar in a threat both to public health and to endangered species.

-The report released Friday found that enforcement of bans on such transactions has weakened amid political turmoil following a 2021 military takeover.
+The report issued Friday found that enforcement of bans on such transactions has weakened amid political turmoil following a 2021 military takeover.

 The number of such dealings rose 74% over a year earlier to 11,046, nearly all of them involving sales of live animals.
 For the 173 species traded, 54 are threatened with global extinction, the report said.